jlgranof/marvelpy/README.md

 ---

-**Note**: This package is currently in early development.
-The initial release (v0.1.0) includes basic functionality with a hello world example.
-Full Marvel API integration is coming soon!
+**Note**: This package is actively developed.
+Version 0.2.0 includes a fully functional MarvelClient with character access, authentication, and comprehensive error handling.
+More endpoints and features are coming in future versions!